 If you are interested in visiting our part of Romania, take a look at the Ridgeley’s beautiful hotel, The Village Hotel, Breb.

 All images used with permission from Duncan Ridgley, taken from his websites, Somewhere Different and, Village Hotel Maramures.
 I have emails that demonstrate full permission was given.

 Their story isn’t on any of their websites, it’s only in Somewhere Different, Book 1 takes the adventure to Sri Lanka, book 2, where they regroup and move to Egypt to build a hotel, is still to come.
-Duncan Ridgely now lives in Ukraine.
+Duncan Ridgely now lives in Ukraine from time to time.
 He owns houses and land in Breb which are for sale.
 His wife runs The Village Hotel and does a brilliant job.
 When he’s not in Ukraine he sometimes hides away in a property they own in Siwa Oasis, Egypt.